Parent Boost Visitor Visa

 The key features and benefits of the Parent Boost Visitor Visa include:

-Multiple entry visa – the visa will be multiple entry, meaning parents can enter and depart from New Zealand multiple times.
+Multiple entry visa – The visa is multiple entry, meaning parents can enter and depart from New Zealand multiple times.

 Key potential challenges and risks

-There are a number of anticipated challenges and complexities for this visa category, as well as a few potential ones we will only know about when Immigration New Zealand publishes the full requirements for this category.
+There are a number of challenges and complexities for this visa category.

 Given that the Parent Boot Visitor Visa does not provide a pathway to New Zealand residence, if residence is the goal, I would always recommend exploring the Parent Category or Parent Retirement Category options as the earliest opportunity, given the ever increasing risk of a health condition preventing an applicant or their partner from meeting Immigration New Zealand’s health requirements for these residence categories.